Okene: History

 Okene Local Government Area was created in 1976 from the then Ebira Division by the Administration of General Olusegun Obasanjo, following the 1976 Local Government Reform.
 Ajaokuta and Ogori-Magongo LGAs were created from the old Okene LGA in 1991 and 1996 respectively.
 The people of Okene Local Government Area are a part of Ebira Tao people of the Central Senatorial District of Kogi State.

-They are believed to have migrated from Jukun in the present day Taraba State and had a brief stopover in Idah before moving to its present location.
+They are believed to have migrated from Jukun in the present day Taraba State and had a brief stopover in Idah before moving to their current location.
 The present Okene LGA is composed of Okene and Okengwe districts.
-There are 11 wards in the Local Government which are Bariki, Otutu, Orietesu, Lafia/Obessa, Okene-Eba, Idoji, Onyukoko, Obehira-Eba, Obehira-Uvete, Abuga/Ozuja and Upogoro/Odenku wards.
-The people are predominantly Muslims with a large size of Christian population too.
+There are 11 wards in the Local Government, namely Bariki, Otutu, Orietesu, Lafia/Obessa, Okene-Eba, Idoji, Onyukoko, Obehira-Eba, Obehira-Uvete, Abuga/Ozuja and Upogoro/Odenku wards.
+The population is predominantly Muslims, but a sizeable Christian minority also exists.
 To a great extent, there is a fusion of tradition and religions with only a negligible few still practicing exclusively traditional religion.

-Okene is known as one of the most beautiful places in the whole of West Africa with attractions like the Azad Palace, which belongs to the Ohinoyi (King) of Ebiraland, Dr. Ado Ibrahim Atta.
+One of the most popular attractions in the town is the Azad Palace, which is the personal property of the Ohinoyi (King) of Ebiraland, Dr. Ado Ibrahim Atta, who is now late.